 About 1 in 10 people who have a cervical rib develop thoracic outlet syndrome.
 So, most people with a cervical rib do not develop any symptoms.
 Having a cervical rib can cause narrowing of your thoracic outlet, making compression of the structures that pass through it more likely.

 Some people are born with an extra band of tissue underneath their skin around the thoracic outlet area, called a fibrous band.
 This can act a bit like an extra rib and cause thoracic outlet syndrome in some people.
 Extra (anomalous) muscles around the thoracic outlet that you may be born with can also cause thoracic outlet syndrome.
 Also, some people are born with an enlarged or elongated part of a vertebra in their neck which can cause compression in their thoracic outlet.

 A recent accident

-A job that involves repetitive movements
+A job or hobby that involves repetitive movements

 Thoracic outlet syndrome can be more common in someone who has a job that involves very repetitive movements or a lot of overhead work.
 These movements can lead to 'wear and tear' of the nerves of their brachial plexus.
 Also, people who play a lot of sport, particularly sports that involve lots of arm movement are also more likely to develop thoracic outlet syndrome - for example, swimmers, javelin throwers and shot putters.